He's the DJ, I'm the Rapper

-He's the DJ, I'm the Rapper (also known as I'm the Rapper, He's the DJ due to the way the title is printed) is the second studio album by American hip hop duo DJ Jazzy Jeff & the Fresh Prince.
-It was the first double album in hip hop music, and was the eighth rap album to become a platinum album.
+He's the DJ, I'm the Rapper (also known as I'm the Rapper, He's the DJ due to the way the title is printed) is the second studio album by the American hip-hop duo DJ Jazzy Jeff & the Fresh Prince.
+Originally released on March 29, 1988 by Jive Records, it was the first double album in hip-hop, and was the eighth rap album to become a platinum album.

 The album was certified triple platinum by the Recording Industry Association of America (RIAA) on February 1, 1995, and is the duo's most successful album.
 In 1998, the album was selected as one of The Source magazine's 100 Best Rap Albums.